tsar-workshop/tsar-workshop.github.io/content/cfp/cfp.md

 All deadlines are 11:59PM UTC-12:00 (“anywhere on Earth”).

-- **Submission deadline:** <del>10 July 2023</del> <span style="color:red">(Extended) 17 July 2023</span>
+- **Submission deadline:** 06 September 2024
-- **Notification of acceptance:** <del>5 August 2023</del> <span style="color:red">(Extended) 11 August 2023</span>
+- **Notification of acceptance:** 20 September 2024
-- **Camera-ready papers due:** 25 August 2023
+- **Camera-ready papers due:** 04 October 2024
-- **Workshop:** 7 September 2023
+- **Workshop:** 15-16 November 2024

-Web provides an abundance of knowledge and information that can reach large populations.
-However, the way in which a text is written (vocabulary, syntax, or text organization/structure), or presented, can make it inaccessible to many people, especially to non-native speakers, people with low literacy, and people with some type of cognitive or linguistic impairments.
-The results of Adult Literacy Survey (OECD, 2023) indicate that approximately 16.7% of the adult population (averaged over 24 highly-developed countries) requires lexical, 50% syntactic, and 89.4% conceptual simplification of everyday texts (Štajner, 2021).

-Research on automatic text simplification (TS), textual accessibility, and readability thus have the potential to improve social inclusion of marginalised populations.
-These related research areas have increasingly attracted more and more attention in the past ten years, evidenced by the growing number of publications in NLP conferences.
-While only about 300 articles in Google Scholar mentioned TS in 2010, this number has increased to about 600 in 2015 and is greater than 1000 in 2020 (Štajner, 2021).
+The organisers are pleased to present the third instalment of the annual workshop on Text Simplification, Accessibility and Readability (TSAR 2024).
+TSAR aims to provide a cohesive environment to draw members of the computational linguistics, natural language processing and artificial intelligence communities working on the use of automated techniques to make language accessible for all.
+Previous editions of the workshop have been held at EMNLP in 2022 and RANLP in 2023 with significant engagement and participation driving research and building community in the fields of Text Simplification, Accessibility and Readability.

-Recent research in automatic text simplification has mostly focused on proposing the use of methods derived from the deep learning paradigm (Glavaš and Štajner, 2015; Paetzold and Specia, 2016; Nisioi et al., 2017; Zhang and Lapata, 2017; Martin et al., 2020; Maddela et al., 2021; Sheang and Saggion, 2021).
-However, there are many important aspects of the automatic text simplification that need the attention of our community: the design of appropriate evaluation metrics, the development of context-aware simplification solutions, the creation of appropriate language resources to support research and evaluation, the deployment of simplification in real environments for real users, the study of discourse factors in text simplification, the identification of factors affecting the readability of a text, etc. To overcome those issues, there is a need for collaboration of CL/NLP researchers, machine learning and deep learning researchers, UI/UX and Accessibility professionals, as well as public organisations representatives (Štajner, 2021).
+Research in automatic text simplification (TS) has often focused on proposing the use of methods derived from the deep learning paradigm ([Glavaš and Štajner, 2015](https://aclanthology.org/P15-2011/); [Paetzold and Specia, 2016](https://ojs.aaai.org/index.php/AAAI/article/view/9885); [Nisioi et al., 2017](https://aclanthology.org/P17-2014/); [Zhang and Lapata, 2017](https://aclanthology.org/D17-1062/); [Martin et al., 2020](https://aclanthology.org/2020.lrec-1.577/); [Maddela et al., 2021](https://aclanthology.org/2021.naacl-main.277/); [Sheang and Saggion, 2021](https://aclanthology.org/2021.inlg-1.38/)).
+Recently, work in text simplification has leveraged the new era of foundational large language models through fine-tuning and prompt-engineering to produce simplifications ([Kew et al. 2023](https://aclanthology.org/2023.emnlp-main.821/); [Cripwell et al. 2023](https://aclanthology.org/2023.eacl-main.70/); [Farajidizaji et al. 2024](https://aclanthology.org/2024.lrec-main.815/)).

+However, there are many important aspects in automatic TS that require the attention of our community: the design of appropriate evaluation metrics ([Štajner et al., 2022](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2022.991242/full)), the development of context-aware simplification solutions ([Yimam et al., 2018](https://aclanthology.org/W18-0507/); [Shardlow et al., 2022a](https://aclanthology.org/2021.semeval-1.1/); [Saggion et al., 2022](https://aclanthology.org/2022.tsar-1.31/)), the creation of appropriate language resources to support research and evaluation ([Maddela and Xu, 2018](https://aclanthology.org/D18-1410/); [Shardlow et al., 2020](https://aclanthology.org/2020.readi-1.9/); [Ferres and Saggion, 2022](https://aclanthology.org/2022.lrec-1.383/); [North et al., 2022](https://aclanthology.org/2022.coling-1.529/)), the deployment of simplification in real environments for real users ([Lee and Yeung, 2018](https://aclanthology.org/C18-1019/); [Alonzo et al., 2022](https://aclanthology.org/2022.tsar-1.11/)), the study of discourse factors in text simplification ([Zhong et al., 2019](https://cdn.aaai.org/ojs/6520/6520-13-9745-1-10-20200517.pdf)), the identification of factors affecting the readability of a text ([Shardlow et al., 2022b](https://link.springer.com/article/10.1007/s10579-022-09588-2)), among others.
+To overcome those issues, there is a need for collaboration of CL/NLP researchers, machine learning and deep learning researchers, UI/UX and Accessibility professionals, as well as public organisations representatives ([Štajner, 2021](https://aclanthology.org/2021.findings-acl.233/)).

+Research on automatic text simplification, textual accessibility, and readability have the potential to improve social inclusion of marginalized populations.
+These related research areas have attracted attention in the past ten years, evidenced by the growing number of publications in NLP conferences.
+While only about 300 articles in Google Scholar mentioned TS in 2010, this number has increased to about 600 in 2015 and greater than 1000 in 2020 ([Štajner, 2021](https://aclanthology.org/2021.findings-acl.233/)).
+This number has certainly increased rapidly since 2020, at the recent LREC-COLING 2024 conference there were 50 new papers presented on related topics across the main conference and associated workshops.

-The proposed TSAR workshop builds upon the recent success of several workshops that covered a subset of our topics of interest, including the SEPLN 2021 Current Trends in Text Simplification (CTTS) and the SimpleText workshop at CLEF 2021, the TSAR-2022 at EMNLP 2022, the recent Special Issue on Text Simplification, Accessibility, and Readability at Frontiers in AI, as well as the birds-of-a-feather event on Text Simplification at NAACL 2021 (over 50 participants).
+The TSAR 2024 workshop builds upon the recent success of several regional workshops that covered a subset of our topics of interest, including READI Workshops at [LREC 2022](https://cental.uclouvain.be/readi2022/) and [LREC 2024](https://cental.uclouvain.be/readi2024/), SEPLN 2021 [Workshop on Current Trends in Text Simplification (CTTS)](https://taln.upf.edu/pages/cttsr2021-ws/)), the [SimpleText workshop at CLEF 2021](https://simpletext-project.com/2021/clef/en/), as well as the birds-of-a-feather events on Text Simplification at NAACL 2021 (over 50 participants), ACL 2022 and EMNLP 2023.

-The TSAR workshop aims to foster collaboration among all parties interested in making information more accessible to all people.
-We will discuss recent trends and developments in the area of automatic text simplification, text accessibility, automatic readability assessment, language resources and evaluation for text simplification, etc.

 ### Topics of Interest

+Submissions to the workshop will be organised into two tracks, a main track and a special track with a focus on evaluation.

-We invite contributions on the following topics (among others):
+The **main track** will invite contributions on the following topics, aligned with previous editions of the workshop:
 - Lexical simplification;
 - Syntactic simplification;
 - Discourse simplification;
-- Paragraph simplification;
 - Document simplification;
 - Modular and end-to-end TS;
 - Sequence-to-sequence and zero-shot TS;